cormas/ProjectFramework/repository/ProjectFrameworkSpec.package/PFStandardProjectWindow.class/README.md

-You should subclass this class to have a classic UI with project menu options.
+You should subclass this class to have a standard window with project menu options.
+It also uses a translator for common menu item strings.

+To open an example window, please evaluate:

 PFStandardProjectWindow open.